Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Model Evaluation

 \subsection{Design of Simulation Study}

-As mentioned earlier, the parameters of the most interest in the full model are the log ratio of growth acceleration ($\mu_{\gamma}$) and its variance ($\psi_{\gamma\gamma}$).
-The conditions hypothesized to influence the estimation of these $\gamma$ parameters, along with other model parameters, are the number of repeated measurements, whether the measurement occasions are equally spaced, shapes of trajectories, the variance of the ratio of growth acceleration, measurement precision, and the sample size.
+As mentioned earlier, the parameters of the most interest in the full model are the mean ($\mu_{\gamma}$) and variance ($\psi_{\gamma\gamma}$) of the logarithmic ratio of the growth acceleration.
+The conditions hypothesized to influence the estimation of these $\gamma$-related parameters and other model parameters are the number of repeated measurements, whether the measurement occasions are equally spaced, the trajectory shape, the variance of the ratio of the growth acceleration, the measurement precision, and the sample size.
 Accordingly, we did not examine the conditions that presumably would not affect the model performance meaningfully.
-For example, the distribution of initial status, which only affects each trajectory's position, does not impact the growth rate.
-We then fixed its distribution and kept its index of dispersion ($\sigma^{2}/\mu$) at $0.2$ (i.e., a one-tenth scale).
-As shown in Figure \ref{fig:JB_LGC}, a reasonable range of $\gamma_{i}$ in a Jenss-Bayley growth curve is ($-0.9$, $-0.5$); accordingly, we took their average $-0.7$ as the mean value of the log ratio of growth acceleration.
+For example, the distribution of the initial status, which only affects the position of a trajectory, does not impact the rate-of-change.
+So we fixed its distribution and kept its index of dispersion ($\sigma^{2}/\mu$) at $0.3$ (i.e., a one-tenth scale).
+As shown in Figure \ref{fig:JB_LGC}, a reasonable range of $\gamma_{i}$ in a Jenss-Bayley growth curve is ($-0.9$, $-0.5$); accordingly, we took their average $-0.7$ as the mean value of the logarithmic ratio of the growth acceleration.
 Additionally, we fixed the distribution of the vertical difference between the two intercepts and set the growth factors positively correlated to a moderate level ($\rho=0.3$).